brianboyer/brianboyer.net/_src/resume.md

 ---

 # This is [Brian Boyer](/)'s résumé.
 I began my career as a technologist and became a leader of software teams.
-With the help of a Knight Foundation grant, I found a new career in journalism.
-It’s been nearly a decade since I made the switch, and I believe my unusual experience has provided helpful perspectives towards the many challenges we face.
+But I wanted to do more to help people.
+So, I ditched the tech startups and found a new career in journalism.

+It’s been a decade since I made the switch, and I believe my unusual experience has provided a helpful perspective on the many challenges we face.

 ## Work

 ### VP, Product and People
 #### [Spirited Media](https://spiritedmedia.com/) (2017-2019)
-Spirited Media is creating a new model for sustainable city journalism.
-Shortly after joining Spirited, we began the process of launching membership, which I’ve been leading for the last year.
-This encompasses everything from coordinating our messaging, working with vendors, measuring success, and leading the design and development of our website and emails and every other audience touchpoint.
+Spirited Media created a new model for sustainable city journalism.
+Shortly after joining, I led the launch of membership programs in our three cities — including everything from coordinating our messaging, measuring success, and leading the design and development of our website, emails, and every other audience touchpoint.

-Because we’re a scrappy young company, I also lead a wide range of HR and operations efforts, including (but not limited to) company-wide goal setting, measuring success, employee on- and off-boarding, IT and OPSEC, knowledge management, and otherwise supporting team management and recruiting efforts.
+Since we were a scrappy young company, I also led a wide range of HR and operations efforts, including goal setting, measuring success, employee on- and off-boarding, IT and OPSEC, knowledge management, and otherwise supporting team management and success.

 ### Senior Supervising Editor, Visuals
 #### [NPR](http://npr.org/) (2012-2016)